-- Click the icon located in the upper right side of the video (Figure 1).
+- Click the icon located in the lower right side of the video (Figure 1).
 If you do not see the icon, hover your mouse over the video and the icon will surface.

 - A box opens with multiple formatting options (Figure 2).
 You can modify the following areas of your captions: